roman-milk/roman-milk.github.io/candy-dishes-and-chocolate.md

  I didn't smile as she walked away; I actually felt sorry for her.
 I saw her stop at the counter and pay for her meal and on an impulse I got up, threw enough money down on the table to cover my ticket and a tip and I headed for the parking lot.
 I caught up with her as she was unlocking her car door.
 She saw me walking up to her and she said:

  "Coming to gloat?
 Going to tell me how glad you are to see me being fucked over?"
-Report_Story #2